SystemsApproach/security/intro.rst

 computer, then it is necessary to have protections in place to limit the impact one user can have on another.
 For example, one user should not generally be able to read the data of another user just because they run code on the same system.
-A multi-user system should ensure that malicious or poorly written code from one user cannot interfere with the operation of another user's programs.
+At the same time, when one user *wants* to share data with another, the operating system needs to support that in a controlled way.
+Similarly, multi-user systems ensure that malicious or poorly written code from one user cannot interfere with the operation of another user's programs.

 Computer networks are, like multi-user computers, shared resources, and similar requirements apply.
 One network user should not be able to interfere with another user's traffic.
-And in general, a user sending data across a network wants that data to be protected from unauthorised modification or eavesdropping.
+Networks are often used so that specific resources can be shared among users.
+And in general, a user sending data across a network wants that data to be protected from unauthorized modification or eavesdropping.

 As we will see, the security of computer systems and the security of computer networks are closely related topics.
 And just as a